home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

 Some systems may not come with Bluetooth and require a USB adapter.
 Installing an adapter for the first time may require multiple restarts for the device to be fully recognized.

-If you experience an unreliable Bluetooth connection, installing a [USB extension cable with a Ferrite Bead](https://a.co/d/fRnFIwy) may improve relablity.
+If you experience an unreliable Bluetooth connection, installing a [USB extension cable with a Ferrite Bead](https://a.co/d/fRnFIwy) may improve reliability.

 ### Known working adapters